Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 The 4 Cs of Gemstone Quality: How Value Is Determined

-The value of a gemstone is not arbitrary; it is determined by a globally recognized set of criteria known as the 4 Cs: Color, Clarity, Cut, and Carat Weight.
+The value of a gemstone is not arbitrary.
+It is determined by a globally recognized set of criteria known as the 4 Cs: Color, Clarity, Cut, and Carat Weight.
 While originally developed for diamonds, these standards have been adapted to assess the quality and rarity of all colored gemstones.
-Understanding how these factors interact is essential for accurately evaluating a gem's worth and beauty.
+Knowing how these factors interact is essential for accurately evaluating a gem's worth and beauty.

-A harmonious balance of all four characteristics is exceptionally rare, and gemstones that achieve high grades in every category command the highest prices in the luxury market.
+A harmonious balance of all four characteristics is exceptionally rare, and gemstones that achieve high grades in every category command the highest prices in the colored stone market.

 Color: The Most Important Factor

-For colored gemstones, color is the single most critical determinant of value.
-Experts analyze color based on three precise components: hue, tone, and saturation.
+For colored gemstones, color is the single most important determinant of value.
+Experts analyze color along three precise components: hue, tone, and saturation.

 - Tone: Tone describes the lightness or darkness of the hue.
 It ranges from very light to very dark.
 The ideal tone varies by gemstone type, but generally, medium to medium-dark tones are preferred for maximizing color richness without appearing black.